iinsertNameHere/catnap/README.md

 <br>
 It covers installation, usage and configuration!

-> If you think something is missing, feel free to open a Issue in the [catnip-docs](https://github.com/iinsertNameHere/catnip-docs) repository.
+> If you think something is missing, feel free to open a Issue in the [catnap-docs](https://github.com/iinsertNameHere/catnap-docs) repository.

 <br>

 ## 🧪 Testing
-To test Catnip, run the following command in the Catnip repo:
+To test catnap, run the following command in the catnap repo:
 ```bash
 $ cd tests/
 $ ./commandline_args.sh